Metalnem/future-plc-downloader/README.md

     	List all available issues
   -all
     	Download all available issues
-  -from
-    	Download all issues starting with the specified ID -single int
+  -single string
-    	Download single issue with the specified ID -email string
+    	Download single issue with the specified title -email string
     	Account email
   -password string